snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 An additional control for QUESO is to perform a logit transformation (``logit_transform``) which performs an internal variable transformation from bounded domains to unbounded domains.

+..
+   TODO: %in order to reduce sample rejection due to an out-of-bounds condition.

-This option can be helpful when regions of high posterior density exist in the corners of a multi-dimensional bounded domain.
+This option can be helpful
+when regions of high posterior density exist in the corners of a multi-dimensional bounded domain.
 In these cases, it may be difficult to generate feasible samples from the proposal density, and transformation